 The oldest surviving footage of Native Americans is a film of members of the Sioux tribe performing the Buffalo Dance.
 They filmed it at Thomas Edison’s Black Maria Studio in New Jersey on September 24, 1895.

 It also shows a few Native American feature films, including White Fawn’s Devotion (1910), The Invaders (1912) and Last Of The Mohicans (1920).

 White Fawn’s Devotion was the first film directed by a Native American, James Young Deer.

-The audio recording in the middle of the video was made in 1895 by Alice Cunningham and Francis La Flesche.
-‘He’dewachi’ Dance Song is traditionally played at ceremonies which celebrate the prowess of warriors.
+Alice Cunningham and Francis La Flesche made the audio recording in the middle of the video in 1895.
+‘He’dewachi’ they traditionally played dance Song at ceremonies which celebrate the prowess of warriors.

 Philámayaye!
 (Lakota for ‘thank you’)